Arctic Char vs Salmon 2026: Taste, Nutrition & Key Differences

 Salmon Farming vs Wild-Caught

-• Escaped fish mixing with wild populations
+• Escaped farmed fish mixing with and potentially weakening wild populations

-• Sea lice transmission to wild salmon
+• Sea lice transmission from farmed to wild salmon

-• Concentrated waste affecting local ecosystems
+• Concentrated waste affecting local marine ecosystems

-• Higher antibiotic and pesticide use
+• Higher antibiotic and pesticide use in some operations

 Cooking Arctic Char vs Salmon: Best Methods and Tips